Consumer group names ‘most dangerous’ toys

 Parents should additionally be on the lookout for hidden toxins in toys.
 Tests revealed levels of borax in four types of slime, which can cause nausea and vomiting.

-The Toy Association said in a statement, “U.S. toy safety requirements include more than 100 standards and tests to ensure that toys are safe.”
+The Toy Association in a statement said, “U.S. toy safety requirements include more than 100 standards and tests to ensure that toys are safe.”

 The list of potentially dangerous toys can be found here.